expressots/expresso-site-doc/docs/overview/providers.md

 # Providers

-From the perspective of clean code, providers are classes or objects that are responsible for creating and managing instances of other objects.
-Providers act as factories that instantiate and configure objects with their dependencies, which helps to keep the code modular and flexible.
+From the perspective of clean architecture, **Providers** are responsible for providing data and/or mechanics to higher-level components in the system, such as Use Cases or Presenters, and they can abstract the details of how the data/mechanic is actually retrieved, stored or executed.
+This abstraction enables the system to easily switch between different data sources/providers without affecting the higher-level components.

+Providers can be implemented as classes or functions, and they typically make use of infrastructure components such as databases, web services, or file systems to actually retrieve or store data, and perform other tasks.
+The goal of a Provider is to encapsulate all the details of these lower-level components and present a simple, high-level interface to the rest of the system.

 In the context of dependency injection, providers are used to decouple the creation and configuration of objects from their use, which allows for easier testing, maintainability, and scalability of the codebase.
 By using providers to manage dependencies, developers can avoid tightly coupling components together and instead focus on the high-level design of the system.